modflowpy/install-modflow-action/README.md

 #### `path`

-The `path` input is the location to install executables, e.g. a local bin directory.

-**Note**: tilde expansion only works on Linux and Mac runners.
-The example above is suitable for Linux and Mac &mdash; on Windows a similar location might be `C:\Users\runneradmin\.local\bin`.
+The `path` input is the location to install executables.
+The path may be absolute or relative to the workflow's working directory.
+Tilde expansion is also supported on all three major platforms.
+The resolved path is stored in the `MODFLOW_BIN_PATH` environment variable, which is then available to subsequent workflow steps.

 #### `repo`